-One of the prevailing questions that arises when company's are looking to hire a Supply Chain Manager is whether candidates should have specific supply chain experience in their industry or not.
+One of the prevailing questions that arises when companies are looking to hire a supply chain manager is whether candidates should have specific supply chain experience in their industry or not.

-If you're a company that makes and sells cosmetics, do you need a Supply Chain Manager who has previous experience in the cosmetics industry and, specifically, in cosmetics supply chain?
-Or is it okay that maybe your candidates don't have cosmetics experience buy maybe have similar experience—like in lotions or shampoos good enough?
+If you're a company that makes and sells cosmetics, do you need a supply chain manager who has previous experience in the cosmetics industry and, specifically, in cosmetics supply chain?
+Or is it okay that maybe your candidates don't have cosmetics experience but maybe have similar experience—like in lotions or shampoos good enough?

 - Key industry suppliers

 - Regulatory hurdles/obstacles